Psivant/stormmsite/docs/tutorials/tutorial_iv.md

 We have already covered one qualification to the interactions, that such that the pair is not connected by three bonds or fewer (so as to participate in some valence term).

-The first qualification to the computation involves how to deal with periodicity.
+The next qualification to the computation involves how to deal with periodicity.
 The `PhaseSpace` objects already created in our program have a member variable `unit_cell` (use the accessor `UnitCellType PhaseSpace::getUnitCellType()`, or look at the `unit_cell` member variable in the `PhaseSpaceReader` or `PhaseSpaceWriter` class abstracts).
 We can use that to determine whether